Skip to main content

 Meth Paranoia

-Increased brain activity can result in paranoid thoughts and beliefs.
+Increased brain activity can result in paranoid thoughts and beliefs with potential trauma.
 With hallucinations, paranoia ensues with the fear someone is trying to harm them.
 Paranoia is a common withdrawal symptom in detox from meth.

-Treatment for Methamphetamine Addiction
+Treatment for Methamphetamine Addiction and Withdrawal

 Meth addiction can be complex and challenging to treat.
-Medical detox followed by individual and group therapy has proved to be successful.
+Medical detox for meth followed by individual and group therapy has proved to be successful.
 The treatment team must consider family therapy because of the devastation of relationships during the addiction.
-Medical detox may require medication to eliminate uncomfortable withdrawal symptoms.
+Medical detox may require addiction therapy and medication to eliminate uncomfortable meth withdrawal symptoms.

 What to Do if Your Loved One Leaves Rehab Early

 Supporting a loved one struggling with addiction is challenging and sometimes painful.
 Watching the self-destruction that can occur with addiction is devastating.
-When the decision for treatment and hope reigns high, it can be excruciating to see your loved one leaving rehab early.
+When the decision for treatment and hope reigns high, it can be excruciating to see your loved one leaving their addiction rehab program early.
 However, you and your loved one understand that to remain sober, the recommended treatment plan needs to be adhered to stay sober.

 There are some ways to support your loved one.
 First, be prepared for this moment by educating yourself.
 Keeping your worries, fears, and memories from disrupting your clear thinking is challenging.
 You must remember that you are not responsible for the mistakes your loved one makes.
 When your loved one is set on leaving rehab early, you must put a plan into action.